 |1-2 days||1-4 months||1-5 days||30-45 days||1 hour|

-After the Settlement, you also want to make sure you go through our change of address checklist.
+After the Settlement, you also want to review the change of address checklist.